 It is difficult to recognize because this place… has no proper entrance or exit.
 Following the instructions of the locals, we found the “lonely tree” in the afternoon, the car stopped on the other side of the road, had to walk through a dangerous bend because of limited visibility, and even go through the temporary raised barrier of the main road.
 The “lonely tree” sign appeared and the owner was sitting there, charging each visitor 20,000 VND to come in and take photos.

 To be exact, this is just a small cafe, with a few miniatures for taking pictures, but there are dozens of people sitting in line waiting.
-Looking around, the lonely tree in Sa Pa is not too lonely, because there are still many other green trees.
+Looking around, the lonely tree in Sa Pa is not so lonely, because there are still many other green trees.
 The unique point of the "lonely tree" is that it grows vertically from the middle of the mountain, the top of the tree is much higher than the other trees.

-The mountainous landscape, the misty clouds and the setting sun combine to create a unique moment for taking photos.
+The mountainous landscape, the misty clouds and the afternoon sun combine to create a unique moment for taking photos.
 But it must be said that to get to the posing position, visitors must walk on a precarious and dangerous wooden bridge, with a deep abyss below.
 Almost everyone who comes here to take photos is shaking while posing, but most still try to overcome the fear to get a good picture.

 And this is the work many people are looking forward to.